whispir/api/source/includes/_messages.md

  - All WAV files must be 8bit, 8000Hz, 1ch, 64kbps MAX.
  - If the WAV is supplied outside of these criteria, the TTS will be used instead.
 It is vital that TTS is provided even when using WAV files.
+ - All of the WAV files combined, may not exceed 10MB in total file size.

 ### Notes: